laura-cramm/CIND-820-Big-Data-Analytics-Project/README.md

     employed.
    * Each of the four models was run on the test data set.
 Confusion matrices were generated, and the model with the highest F2-score was identified.

--The F2-score is currently quite low (apprx.
-49%); measures to improve this metric will be investigated.
+* The F2-score is currently quite low (apprx.
+49%); measures to improve this metric will be investigated. <br>
--This process will be repeated for both research question two and research question three.
+* This process will be repeated for both research question two and research question three.

 <b>Content of the Repository: </b>
 <b>1.
-Exploratory Data Analysis folder:</b>
+Exploratory Data Analysis folder:</b> <br>
-    * Contains the EDA report (minimal version as an .html file, full version compressed as a .zip file)
+    * Contains the EDA report (minimal version as an .html file, full version compressed as a .zip file)  <br>
-    * The Python code that was used to generate the EDA report in an .ipynb file
+    * The Python code that was used to generate the EDA report in an .ipynb file <br>
-    * The codebook for the BRFSS dataset as an .html file
+    * The codebook for the BRFSS dataset as an .html file <br>
     * Direct links to the .html files

 <b>2.
 Initial Code folder:</b>